planckbit/DataFleaker/README.md

 </p>

 ## Final Thoughts
-    If you have any questions or ideas that you might like to see implemented in this prototype uou can email me at planckbit@att.net.
-Enjoy.
+    If you have any questions or ideas that you might like to see implemented in this prototype you can email me at planckbit@att.net.
 Thanks.